WSU-kduncan/cs3900-restaurantorders/Agile-MVP-Honors-CoreFeatures.md

 - Reduce the amount of lost and incorrect food orders by 30% compared to paper tracking.
 - Increase the speed of filling out and locating food orders by 20% compared to paper tracking.
 - Ensure that 80% of users can pick up the application and use it effectively without training.
+- Increase the overall effiectivness and create a better flow of communication between front and back of house.

 ```
 Possible Change and explanation: